 The purpose of this protocol is to assure a common and equitable testing of all Certified Casting Instructor candidates and to provide guidance and direction for examiners conducting the required workshop and the written and performance exams.

 1. Candidates.
-All Certified Casting Instructor candidates must be members in good standing of the FFF.
-Candidates must be properly registered and have paid the appropriate testing fees to the FFF before testing
+All Certified Casting Instructor candidates must be members in good standing of the IFFF.
+Candidates must be properly registered and have paid the appropriate testing fees to the IFFF before testing

 2. The Certification Process.
 To become a Certified Casting Instructor, a candidate must attend a qualifying workshop and pass the written and performance tests.